Personal profile

 Biography

 After qualifying, I worked as a full-time clinical psychologist in NHS Lothian Child and Adolescent Mental Health Service (CAMHS).
 I moved into a part-time lectureship then a full-time lectureship, retaining clinical roles working in the National Ear Reconstruction Service and outpatient CAMHS.
 In 2016-17 I was seconded to the National Confidential Forum to hear the testimonies of adults who had experienced residential care as children, and to advise on the analysis and dissemination of findings from this Scottish government initiative.
-This included the interim report What We have Heard So Far.
-I contribute clinical practice and supervision to the university's new Psychological Therapies Centre.
+This included the interim report What We Have Heard So Far

 From 2017 to 2022, I was Director of Learning and Teaching for the School of Health in Social Science.
 This entailed strategic oversight of all learning and teaching practice in the school.
 During the pandemic, I developed policy and practice to support colleagues in the rapid, successful adaptation of clinically focused teaching and assessment to the online environment.

-My research in adolescent and developmental psychopathology is focused on parental attachment, resilience and risk, with the aim of establishing preventative and curative interventions for young people who experience significant early life adversity, with a special focus on care-experienced children and young people.
+My research in adolescent and developmental psychopathology is focused on attachment and interpersonal functioning, with the aim of establishing preventative and curative interventions for young people who experience significant early life adversity, with a special focus on care-experienced children and young people.
 The evidence base for care-experienced children and young people is currently lacking, especially in the UK.
 This population are therefore a priority for government.
-Recent guidelines by the British Psychological Society, to which I was a contributor, and the National Institute of Clinical and Health Excellence (NICE) emphasised the need for systematic research to develop an evidence base for meeting the mental health needs of this population.
+Guidelines by the British Psychological Society, to which I was a contributor, and the National Institute of Clinical and Health Excellence (NICE) emphasised the need for systematic research to develop an evidence base for meeting the mental health needs of this population.
 With university KE grants I have developed a network of stakeholders across Edinburgh to partner in and be consumers of rigorous research into the mental health and wellbeing of this at-risk population.
 My research splits into three main areas:

 1) Scaffolding the System (understanding the needs of carers)

-This research programme includes completed projects investigating compassion fatigue and burnout in foster and kinship carers, analysis of users of a Kinship Care Helpline (recently published), and attachment conceptualisation in residential childcare workers.
-Current projects include a needs analysis of kinship carers and understanding the impact of trauma disclosure on novice foster carers.
+This research programme includes completed projects investigating compassion fatigue and burnout in foster and kinship carers, analysis of users of a Kinship Care Helpline, and attachment conceptualisation in residential childcare workers.
+Recently completed or completing projects include a needs analysis of kinship carers and understanding the impact of trauma disclosure on novice foster carers.

 2) Trauma-informed Practice (TIP) and Wellbeing